Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

     sub-validation-annotations-bbox.csv
     class-description-bbox.csv

-The class-description-bbox.csv has all of the LabelNames and descriptions for all pytorch-ssd objects including our /m/06nrc for boat and /m/0gxl3 for a buoy added to this list.
+The class-description-bbox.csv has all of the LabelNames and descriptions for all pytorch-ssd objects including our new /m/06nrc for boat and /m/0gxl3 for a buoy added to this list.

-It does not appear that the sub-validation-annotations-bbox.csv file is used, but we did have some images and the corresponding .csv file as was used in the original example.
+We are unsure if the sub-validation-annotations-bbox.csv file is used, but to be consistent with the examples we did supply some images with corresponding .csv file as was used in the original example.

-## Notes found in attached scripts.txt file
+## Notes: The following cryptic scripts were used in the process

 ### VIDEO:
     #This is pretty fast in Object Detection and near real-time